1. Who is eligible to participate in the IMA Health Plan?

 Due to the regulatory requirements governing the IMA Health Plan, only businesses operating in the manufacturing sector with an SIC code of 2000 – 3999 are eligible to participate at this time.
 That said, any member company is welcome to contact the IMA for consultative guidance on innovative healthcare cost containment strategies and referrals to certified consultants in that space.

 13. Our business is headquartered in Illinois with several worksite locations in other states.
-While each location employs less than 50 employees, collectively we employ more than 50 employees.
+While each location employs less than 75 enrolled employees, collectively we have more than 75 enrolled employees.
 Can we participate?

-Generally, no. Only employer groups that employ between two (2) and 50 total employees (on average) in the prior calendar year across all commonly owned worksite locations are eligible to participate.
+Generally, no. Only employer groups that have no fewer than two (2) eligible but no more than seventy-five (75) enrolled employees across all commonly owned worksite locations are eligible to participate.
 Interested member companies must employ at least two (2) common law employees to participate.

 Please note: Employees of “Controlled Groups” and/or “Affiliated Service Groups” must be aggregated.
 If your organization is part of “controlled group” of commonly owned businesses or is part of an “affiliated service group” with other businesses, as those terms are defined under Section 414 of the Internal Revenue Code, employees of those related employers must be aggregated in determining whether the group is eligible to participate in the IMA Health Plan.